 How to Take Care of Fillings

 Fillings should restore your teeth to their normal function, so they don’t need any extra care besides regular dental hygiene.
 If you know your child is prone to cavities, make sure to emphasize the importance of good dental care.
 Show them how to brush and floss correctly and establish a regular schedule for doing so.
 Most people, regardless of age, also need to see the dentist for a checkup and routine cleaning approximately every 6 months.
-The pediatric dentist can detect if your child is at risk of developing cavities, gum disease, or dental decay and provide preventative measures to curb that risk.
+The pediatric dentist in Aurora can detect if your child is at risk of developing cavities, gum disease, or dental decay and provide preventative measures to curb that risk.

 What you eat also has a big impact on dental health.
 Children need a balanced diet to get adequate nutrients for healthy bones and teeth.
 Consuming too much sugar can have detrimental effects on the teeth.
 Bacteria feed off sugar and create enamel-eating acids that result in cavities.
 Limit your child’s sugar consumption to a reasonable amount and have them brush their teeth or rinse their mouths with water after enjoying treats.